 Surveys & Consultancy fees

-“Good, qualified advice can save our clients thousands of pounds”.
+“Good, qualified advice can often save our clients thousands of pounds”.

-Whilst some of the quotes we provide are offered free of charge, in the majority of cases some form of survey and professional diagnosis is required in the first instance, and we typically charge for any type of investigation and report which includes a diagnosis or an element of professional liability.
+Whilst some of the quotes we provide may be offered free of charge in some cases, in the majority of cases some form of survey and professional diagnosis is required in the first instance, and we typically charge for any type of investigation and report which includes a diagnosis or an element of professional liability.

 Examples of chargeable inspections and consultations:

 – Pre-purchase or Pre-sale Damp & Timber surveys.

 – Pre-purchase general appraisals (prior to making an offer)

 – Any inspection where a formal diagnosis of dampness, decay, infestation or structural issue is required.